 - In 1919, in the wake of World War I, Black sharecroppers unionized in Arkansas, unleashing a wave of white vigilantism and mass murder that left 237 Black people dead after mass lynchings.

-In 1921 and 1923, there were two separate incidents of Black towns being burnt to the ground and Black people murdered by neighboring white communities.
+In 1921 and 1923, there were two separate incidents of Black towns being burnt to the ground and Black people murdered by neighbouring white communities.

-1. a- Rosewood, a white woman said she was raped by a Black man, despite her claim being false, a riot and mob killed approx 150 black people and burnt down the mainly Black town of Rosewood.
+1. a- Rosewood, a white woman said she was raped by a Black man, despite her claim widely being known as false, a riot and mob killed approx 150 black people and burnt down the mainly Black town of Rosewood.